safernandez666/Kong-API-Manager/README.md

 Create the Data Input on port 1514 to receive the Kong's logs.
 I create a panel, to visualize some data.
 You can create yours.

+In the proyecto you have the dashboard to import.

 <p align="center">
 <img src="screenshots/SplunkDashboard.png" width="800" >
 </p>